jupyterlab/extension-examples/README.md

 [Click here for the Widget 3_widgets](3_widgets)

-## Datagrid: An Example of a Fancy Phosphor Widgets ##
+## Datagrid: a Fancy Phosphor Widget ##

-Now let's do something a little more fancy.
+Now let's do something a little more advanced.
 Jupyterlab is build on top of Phosphor.js.
 Let's see if we can plug [this phosphor example](http://phosphorjs.github.io/examples/datagrid/) into JupyterLab.

-We start by importing the `Panel` widget and the `DataGrid` and `DataModel` classes from phosphor.
+We start by importing the `Panel` widget and the `DataGrid` and `DataModel` classes from phosphor:

 ```typescript
 import {